Ola Rotimi: Performances

 His last production was a staging of Man Talk, Woman Talk at the French Institute in Lagos, Nigeria.
 He also produced Tororo Tororo roro, a play of the Absurd, as a convocation play.

+Themes and Style

+Ola Rotimi's dramatic works are noted for their fusion of indigenous African performance traditions with Western dramatic structures.
+Literary scholars have observed that his plays frequently combine elements of Greek tragedy, Yoruba oral traditions, music, dance, and ritual performance to create a distinctive theatrical style.

+A recurring feature of Rotimi's drama is the reinterpretation of historical and mythological narratives as commentary on contemporary Nigerian society.
+His works often address leadership failure, corruption, ethnic tensions, social injustice, and the abuse of political power.

+Rotimi also became known for his creative use of language, often blending Standard English with Nigerian Pidgin and indigenous expressions to reflect social class, ethnicity, and cultural identity within his plays.

 Style

 For Man Talk, Woman Talk, directorial approach must have fluidity which will allow for creativity of the actors.
 The technicalities of the stage should be carefully applied in such a way that they will kill expected boredom associated with court scenes for if not done, the whole dramatic in the act will be flattened out.
 It might do the play a favour if it is given the kind of approach Ola Rotimi himself used in the directing of the premiere of the play.
 It is the technique that allows a kind of participatory interaction; the one that accommodates the audience contribution.

+Legacy

+Ola Rotimi is widely regarded as one of the foremost dramatists of post-independence African theatre.
+His plays remain among the most studied dramatic texts in African literature and are frequently taught in courses on theatre, literature, and postcolonial studies.

+His reinterpretation of classical tragic structures within African historical and cultural contexts contributed significantly to the development of modern Nigerian drama.
+Works such as The Gods Are Not to Blame, Kurunmi, and Ovonramwen Nogbaisi continue to influence playwrights, theatre practitioners, and literary scholars across Africa and beyond.